 We are interested in finding new ways to support the physical activity and sport needs of all individuals and communities ranging from elite athletes, to young children, elderly exercisers, inactive groups and those recovering from illness or injury.
-To do this we focus our research on five interdisciplinary themes that address major societal challenges.
+To do this we focus our research on three interdisciplinary themes that address major societal challenges.

 Investigating mechanisms and conditions affecting the control of human movement that inform new and effective methods for diagnosis and rehabilitation

 Normal control of movement can go awry in neurological and musculoskeletal conditions.
 This includes Parkinson’s disease, stroke and traumatic brain injury, as well as low back pain, whiplash and arthritis.
 To understand the aetiology of such conditions to develop effective treatments, it is first necessary to understand the healthy brain and body.

 Within this theme, we undertake a wide range of research into the control of human movement both in healthy and diseased states.
 This ranges from understanding the basic mechanisms of human posture and movement, through to developing new diagnostics and rehabilitation methods for patients with neurological or musculoskeletal conditions.
 We utilise a range of techniques, including motion capture, brain stimulation and imaging, and ultrasound.
 We have expertise in a variety of research methods including systematic reviews, randomised control trials and mixed methods.

 With established expertise in sensorimotor and rehabilitation science, combined with numerous clinical links with local hospitals, we are well placed to undertake research that can benefit both healthy individuals and patients.